scrawlon/fitbit-omni-api/README.md

 The gem class is simply 'Fitbit::Api' and Fitbit Api requests are made with the 'Fitbit::Api.request' method.

 Each API request needs:
-* your Fitbit consumer_key and consumer_secret (acquired from [dev.fitbit.com](http://dev.fitbit.cpm))
+* Your Fitbit consumer_key and consumer_secret (acquired from [dev.fitbit.com](http://dev.fitbit.cpm))
 * A params Hash with api-method and required parameters
 * Optionally, Fitbit auth tokens or user-id if required

-Thhis is the structure of an authenticated API call:
+This is the structure of an authenticated API call:

 ```ruby
 Fitbit::Api.request(